 The law degree has a learning pedagogy based on student engagement which is designed to develop student capabilities in academic learning, communication, problem solving and interpersonal skills.
 Key features of the unique learning environment and experience at AUT Law School include:

-- Small classes.
-Our workshops have between 18 and 25 students maximum, which allows significant opportunities for direct interaction with experienced lecturers.
-Electives generally have a maximum of 35-40.
-Our pedagogical preference for small classes, a high degree of interaction between students and lecturers and high levels of availability to lecturers has a noticeable positive effect on students’ learning.
+- Workshops which allows significant opportunities for direct interaction with experienced lecturers.
+Our pedagogical preference for a high degree of interaction between students and lecturers and high levels of availability to lecturers has a noticeable positive effect on students’ learning.

 - Focus on development and practice of professionally-relevant legal skills in all aspects of law studies.
 Although there are a variety of methods of assessment, many lecturers deliberately opt for "real world" exercises/assignments to allow students to put the theory into practice.
 Examples include submissions, drafting legal opinions, memoranda, and other commercial documents.
 The practical application of law underpins all of our teaching.